-USC Division of Biokinesiology and Physical Therapy, a No. 1 ranked school of physical therapy by U.S. News & World Report, is committed to shaping the future of physical therapy (PT).
-The DPT programs promote excellence in clinical decision-making based on current research evidence, clinical expertise and patient perspective.
+USC Division of Biokinesiology and Physical Therapy, a top-ranked school of physical therapy by U.S. News & World Report, is committed to shaping the future of physical therapy.
+The DPT program promotes excellence in clinical decision-making based on current research evidence, clinical expertise and patient perspective.

 Established in 1945, the Division is recognized for its rigor and continual leadership in advancing physical therapist education.
-Graduates from the residential program have contributed immensely to society and the profession through practice, teaching, administration and the discovery and application of new PT knowledge.
+Graduates from the DPT program have contributed immensely to society and the profession through practice, teaching, administration and the discovery and application of new physical therapy knowledge.

 To enhance the health and quality of life of all people by advancing physical therapy education, science and practice.